snyk/snyk-visual-studio-plugin/README.md

 # Snyk for Visual Studio

 **The Visual Studio extension (Snyk’s Vulnerability Scanner) helps you find and fix security vulnerabilities in your projects.
 Within a few seconds, the extension will provide a list of all the different types of security vulnerabilities identified together with actionable fix advice.
+The extension combines the power of two Snyk products: Snyk Open Source and Snyk Code:**

-Using the engine behind Snyk Open Source Security, we find known vulnerabilities in both the direct and in-direct (transitive) open source dependencies you are pulling into the project.**
+1. With Snyk Open Source we find known vulnerabilities in both the direct and in-direct (transitive) open source dependencies you are pulling into the project.
+2. With Snyk Code we find known security vulnerabilities and code quality issues at a blazing speed looking at the code you and your team wrote.

 # Table of Contents